SnowyMouse/chimera/README.md

 Change the model detail.
 Higher values increase LODs.
 This will not make models extra detailed.
 Instead, it will change the threshold for when higher LODs appear.
 Extremely high values will cause the aforementioned "4K headless chief" glitch, except at any vertical resolution this time.
-By default, this is set to 1.0.

 **Usage:** `chimera_model_detail [detail]`